 In silico assessment uses advanced computation modelling to predict the potential toxicity of a chemical rapidly and without the need for animal testing.
-In silico techniques are improving as computation power, scientific knowledge and information on chemicals grow.
+New Approach Methods (NAMs) or non-animal approaches, such as in silico, are improving as computation power, scientific knowledge and information on chemicals grow.
 By working with us, you can gain expertise for in silico predictions crucial to answering safety questions about your chemical and informing the design of any in vitro study program.

 A dedicated team of computational biologists, statisticians, chemists, toxicologists and regulatory experts ensure robust in silico toxicology predictions to support weight of evidence arguments supporting your chemical